atomic-hkust-gz/lighthouse-tracking/lighthouse_host/README.md

 When conducting the test, the author chose cm as the unit and placed three points within 10cm.
 After the test, the error was approximately 1 to 3mm.
 ### 7
 Manually mark, select the device, fill in the coordinates, start marking, and then the corresponding pattern will appear in the coordinate system (0x00 is a special device and will draw a gray square, while other devices will draw triangles of the corresponding color), and at the same time, the serial port will send data to the single-chip microcomputer.
-The format for sending is described below.
+The format for sending is described below.[Serial Communication Protocols]

 At the same time, you can also choose to clear the mark of a certain device or clear all marks.